Say in Different Language

 This poetic expression means something vital is missing from your life — the person you care about.

-See also Galaxy in Different Languages: A Cosmic Journey Through Words
+See also Sapphire in Different Languages: A Global Celebration of a Timeless Gem

 Both phrases express deep emotional connection and are often used between loved ones, friends, and family separated by distance.